Smilos71/IE22plus/README.md

 ## What to do if it doesn't work
 It may happen that you open a file and instead of a web page, the window screen is white.
 To fix this, open a new tab and close the old one.

+## Important Security Warning
+Do NOT log in to any of your accounts (Google, Microsoft, etc.) while using Internet Explorer, as it is no longer secured.
+Internet Explorer was officially discontinued in 2022, and continuing to use it for logging into accounts can expose your personal information to security risks.